-Seismic activity on the Taranaki Peninsula continues to be dominated by earthquakes west of Mt Taranaki.
-No earthquakes have been recorded that might indicate ongoing volcanic processes or precursors of an eruption at Mt Taranaki.
-We therefore infer that during the period July 2016 to June 2017 seismic activity on the Taranaki Peninsula was not volcanologically significant.
-Data from three GNSS monitoring sites in Taranaki show no deformation of the volcano since monitoring became possible in 2014.
+Seismic activity on the Taranaki Peninsula continues to be dominated by shallow (<50 km) earthquakes west of Mt Taranaki.
+No earthquakes have been recorded that might indicate volcanic processes or volcanic unrest at Mt Taranaki.
+We infer that during the period 1 July 2017 to 30 June 2018 seismic activity on the Taranaki Peninsula was purely tectonic in origin and not of relevance to volcanic surveillance.

+Data from three GNSS monitoring sites in Taranaki show no locally sourced deformation or obvious flank instability of the volcano since monitoring became possible in 2014.